clarkb21/kickstarter-analysis/README.md

       - Large goals over $45,000 were rarely successful

 - What are some limitations of this dataset?
+    - When looking at outcomes based on goals, there are several other factors that contribute to the success of a campgain that are not taken into account with this data.
+    - Similarly, launch date shows trends where other factors can play heavily as well, but are not represented in the data or able to filter out.

 - What are some other possible tables and/or graphs that we could create?